Can parents see internet history on wifi

 A VPN, or Virtual Private Network, is a service that encrypts internet traffic and routes it through another server.
 This gives the illusion that you are surfing from another place and blocks your ISP’s ability to see what you are doing online.
-VPNs also don’t save your browsing history, so your parents will not be able to see what websites you have been visiting.
+VPNs also don’t save your browsing history, so your parents cannot see what websites you have been visiting.

 Special Web Browsers:

-TOR browsers are designed to protect your privacy, and they don’t save your browsing history.
+TOR browsers are designed to protect your privacy and not save your browsing history.

 TOR, or The Onion Router, is a web browser that encrypts the data and routes your internet traffic through a private network.
 This makes it very difficult for anyone to track your internet activity.
-TOR browsers also don’t save your browsing history, so your parents will not be able to see what websites you have been visiting.
+TOR browsers also don’t save your browsing history, so your parents cannot see what websites you have been visiting.

 The TOR browser is available for free from the TOR project website.
-We recommend you use the TOR browser in conjunction with a VPN for maximum privacy.
+We recommend you use the TOR browser with a VPN for maximum privacy.

 Can My Parents See My Search History If I’m Using Their WiFi?

 Your parents can view your search history if they have their WiFi.
 This is because some router keeps track of all connected devices and assigns them an IP address.
 The router also has a log of all of the websites that have been accessed through it.

 Can Parental Controls See Deleted History?